j5py/containers/README.md

 ```Shell
 cd guestbook/v1/guestbook
 ```
-Complete the Dockerfile with the necessary Docker commands to build and push your image
+Complete the Dockerfile ( [multi-stage builds](https://docs.docker.com/build/building/multi-stage/) ) with the necessary commands to build and push your image
 - The FROM instruction initializes a new build stage and specifies the base image that subsequent instructions will build upon
 - The COPY command enables us to copy files to our image
 - The ADD command is used to copy files/directories into a Docker image